 This is a type of plastic surgery and is also termed buccal lipectomy or cheek reduction surgery.

-During this procedure, your surgeon will remove the buccal fat pads in your cheeks surgically.
+During this surgical procedure, your surgeon will remove the buccal fat pads or cheek fat in your cheeks surgically.
 This makes your cheek thin and defines facial angles.

 Your doctor or plastic surgeon can combine this procedure either alone or with other forms of plastic surgery as follows: